akhilkumarsuthari/react-ecommerce-app/README.md

 # 🛒 React E-Commerce Application (NxtTrendz Clone)

-A full-featured e-commerce frontend built using **React**, demonstrating real-world concepts such as authentication, product listing, filtering, protected routes, product details, cart management, and responsive UI design.
+A fully responsive e-commerce frontend built using **React**, demonstrating production-level concepts such as authentication, protected routes, product listing with filters, dynamic product details, API integration, and clean UI/UX patterns.

-This project showcases production-style frontend architecture with reusable components, API integration, routing, and state management techniques.
+This project is part of my React portfolio, designed to showcase real-world component structure and frontend architecture.

 ---